calum74/sequence/docs/tutorial.md

 ### pointer_sequence

-Functions can use `const pointer_sequence<T> &` which is a more restricted sequence type, for more performance.
-This sequence type is stored as a pair of pointers `const T*`, so is suitable for the contents of a `std::vector` for example, and supports all regular sequence methods.
-Of course, the caller then needs to create the array in the first place which is not necessarily convenient or efficient.
+Functions can use a `const pointer_sequence<T> &` argument which is a more restricted sequence type, for better performance.
+This avoids virtual function calls, but it is more limited in its scope because not all sequences can be converted to a `pointer_sequence<>`.

 i.e.